Rescue HI-Surf: Is the Fox Show Based on a True Story?

 The On-Screen Lifeguards Replicate True Experiences of Real Lifeguards

-Even though ‘Rescue Hi-Surf’ doesn’t directly base its characters on real-life individuals, it infuses their narratives with enough authenticity to ground them in realism.
+Even though ‘Rescue HI-Surf’ doesn’t directly base its characters on real-life individuals, it infuses their narratives with enough authenticity to ground them in realism.
 In fact, many of the rescues showcased on-screen are inspired by real-life rescues that have happened in the past.
-As such, despite Sonny and his team’s fictional roots, the characters bring a crucial aspect of lifeguards’ reality to the screen through their storylines.
+As such, despite Sonny and his team’s fictional roots, the characters bring a crucial aspect of reality to the screen through their storylines, which revolve around lifeguarding.
 Discussing the same with Khon2, a Hawaii-based news station, actor Robbie Magasiva said, “We are actually telling the story of the actual lifeguards in Hawaii.”
+Therefore, in order to achieve as much authenticity as possible in bringing these stories to their audience, the actors involved in the project underwent an intense training regiment in preparation.

-Therefore, in order to achieve as much authenticity as possible in bringing these lifeguards’ stories to their audience, the actors involved in the project underwent an intense training regiment in preparation.
-The same included a two-week program under trainers’ guidance, including Brian Keaulana, a known Hawaiian surfer, lifeguard, and waterman.
+The same included a two-week program under the guidance of trainers, including Brian Keaulana, a known Hawaiian surfer, lifeguard, and waterman.
 “You know the goal (of the training) was to become certified as a lifeguard,” said Arielle Kebbel, who helms the role of Em.
 She further continued, “And learn what it’s like not just in the water, but also on the sand, on the ATVs.
 You named it; we trained it.
 The goal for everyone was to be as authentic as possible.”
+Another measure that ‘Rescue HI-Surf’ undertakes to ensure its realistic depiction of Hawaiian lifeguards remains its decision to carry out the filming on the actual North Shore of O’ahu.
+Inevitably, the decision ended up demanding some production delays as a result of weather, sea animals, or emergency rescue missions.

+In fact, according to John Wells, an estimated 60 real-life rescues had taken place on set by the show’s water team throughout filming.
 Still, despite the challenges of the filming location, the show only benefits from depicting O’ahu in all its natural glory.
-Thus, the show’s dedication to authenticity shines in the more technical aspects of the characters’ jobs and surroundings.
+Thus, the show’s dedication to authenticity shines in the more technical aspects of the lives of the characters, their jobs, and their surroundings.
 Consequently, even though the narrative employs plenty of fictionalization to create its cohesive, streamlined storyline, the show also boasts notable roots in real life.

-Read More: Fox’s Rescue Hi-Surf: Exploring All Filming Locations
+Read More: Fox’s Rescue HI-Surf: Exploring All Filming Locations

 SPONSORED LINKS